rrobinett/Kiwi-watchdog/README.md

 # Kiwi-watchdog
-A linux service which monitors one or more KiwiSDRs to help them recover from power outages
+A linux service which monitors one or more KiwiSDRs and toggles their DC power input to help them recover from power outages